Who, What, and How We Represent Matters.

 • Insurance companies and serious lawyers.
 Companies that use commercial vehicles are in business to make money, and paying out money to accident victims is not very profitable.
 When you file a lawsuit against a business, you will be up against people whose job it is to keep as much money in the business’s pockets as possible.
 When there are multiple defendants, the number of tough opponents multiplies.

 The time from filing to trial can be very long, and you should be prepared for a lengthy process.
-However, with a supportive lawyer on your side, the process can be a bit less stressful.
+However, with a supportive Austin personal injury lawyer on your side, the process can be a bit less stressful.
 Lawsuits are one tool that victims have to protect their rights when they have been harmed by someone else.
 When it comes to commercial vehicle accident cases, victims are in an especially risky position to be taken advantage of because of the potentially significant amount of damages at stake.

 Often, the more involved and complex a lawsuit is, the higher the potential amount of compensation.
-However, that means insurance companies and other responsible parties are going to fight that much harder to get victims to settle for less than the actual value of their case
+However, that means insurance companies and other responsible parties are going to fight that much harder to get victims to settle for less than the actual value of their case.

 FVF wants victims of commercial vehicle accidents to be equipped with the knowledge they need to make decisions about what is best for them, regardless of pressure from insurance companies.
 Contact us for a free consultation about your case.